helium/HIP/0078-mobile-subdao-onboarding-fees.md

 # Benefits

-- Under this proposal, all subDAOs will contribute onboarding fees to the Helium DAO, and in return will obtain a DAO Utility Score as proposed in HIP-51.
+- Under this proposal, all subDAOs will contribute onboarding fees to the Helium DAO, and in return will obtain a DAO Utility Score as defined by HIP-51.
 Rules for Hotspots participating in multiple subDAOs are clarified, including subDAOs which may be introduced in the future as upgrades to existing Hotspot hardware.
-- Onboarded MOBILE Hotspots will be counted towards the MOBILE DAO Utility Score as intended by HIP-53, provided manufacturers and/or other parties successfully coordinate with Helium Foundation to pay the outstanding fees.
+- Onboarded MOBILE Hotspots will be counted towards the MOBILE DAO Utility Score as specified in HIP-53, provided manufacturers and/or other parties successfully coordinate with Helium Foundation to pay the outstanding fees.

 # Deployment Impact